 It’s a common myth that companies invented booster seat expiration dates to sell more units.
 Car seats have been shown to degrade over time, developing hairline fractures and structural faults leading to catastrophic failure in a crash.

-4. Replace Your Booster after an Accident
+4. Replace Your Booster After an Accident

 Even a small fender bender can damage your booster seat.
 Often, these seats are lined with EPS foam, a material that crumples under pressure to absorb crash forces.
 According to experts, it is a one-use material and will not be as effective when subjected to those same forces again.

-5. Strict Safety Belt Rules
+5. Follow Basic Safety Belt Rules

 Your safety seat’s features mean nothing if your child isn’t buckled in.
-It’s important to educate your little one on the importance of always wearing a safety belt when they are travelling in the car.
+It’s important to educate your little one on the importance of always wearing a safety belt when they are traveling in the car.

 Our suggestion: lead by example.
 Don’t start driving until everyone in the car is buckled in.
-If your child escapes from the harness, pull over and tell them, in a calm but firm voice, that you aren’t setting off until they are back in the safety of their booster and belt.
+If your child escapes from the harness, pull over and tell them in a calm but firm voice that you aren’t setting off until they are back in the safety of their booster and belt.

-6. Your Car is a Clutter-Free Zone
+6. Your Car Is a Clutter-Free Zone

 Studying crash tests, researchers discovered that even the smallest pieces of debris could become dangerous and even lethal projectiles in a crash.
 Our advice: comb your car for potential hazards such as toys, books, groceries and empty soda cans.

 Extra items belong in the trunk.
 Yes, even the beach ball.